Prayer and Virtue

 Moral Virtues

 Fortitude is the willingness to engage in the arduous for the sake of God.
 The person with fortitude seeks excellence in all things, accepting that this almost always means difficulty.
 This might manifest in excellent use of resources, the patient bearing of evil or awaiting of goodness, perseverance, and love of suffering.
 The perfect example of fortitude is Christ bearing the cross.
-The excess of fortitude is stubbornness, which is a love of arduous things for the sake of arduousness.
-The stubborn man is often obsessed with his manliness and ability rather than in simply achieving his duty.
+The excess of fortitude is rashness, which is a love of arduous things for the sake of arduousness.
+The stubborn man is often obsessed with his manliness and ability rather than simply achieving his duty.
 On the other hand, the coward shies away from difficulty purely because it is difficult.
 He often comes up with excuses, such as being too humble to seek excellence, when really he is just too afraid to try doing anything great.

 The Act of Prayer

 The Rosary is one of the most popular forms of meditation.
-My synopsis of the Gospel follows the mysteries of the Rosary; it is a good resource for guided meditation.
+My synopsis of the Gospel follows the mysteries of the Rosary.
+It is a good resource for guided meditation.

 Three Ages